zsq96512/zsq96512-PHBS_TQFML-Project/Readme.md

 * Haoli Wan 1701213095

 ## 1.Background Introduction
-1.1 Structural models, using Macro factors to predict exchange rate, are easily beat by random walk model. <br>
+1.1 Structural models, using Macro factors to predict exchange rate, are usually easily beat by random walk model. <br>
-1.2 Time series models, such as ARMA,ARIMA,ARCH,GARCH were frequently used by predictors.<br>
+1.2 Time series models, such as ARMA,ARIMA,ARCH,GARCH were frequently used by predictors in the past.
-1.3 In recent years, new methods such as ANN, SVM, chaos theory has been used to predict exchange rate.

 ## 2.Motivation
+Since 70s twentieth Century, the floating exchange rate system is dominant in the world.
+The high profit and high risk of foreign exchange investment have determined that only the long-term and short-term volatility of the market can be held in an invincible position.
+As the basis of foreign exchange risk management, it's of great significance to forecast the directions and the degree of the change of foreign exchange rate.

+Focused on the short-term voltility of the foreign exchange rate, this project apply the SVR method and the deep learning method ANN to predict the exchange rates of next 7 periods.

 ## 3.Goal
-* Our main goal is to predict JPY/USD bilateral exchange rate in certain period which is seven-day long.<br>

 ## 4.Datasource